Thursday, May 21, 2026

 We cannot afford to deny the costs of climate change.
 A cost-benefit analysis demonstrates the value of climate action.
 Simply put the longer we wait the more it will cost.
 If we wait too long we risk horrific consequences and we may surpass tipping points from which we cannot recover.

 Failure to act on climate change makes us vulnerable to a wide range of serious and potentially existential risks.
-It also eschews a number of powerful benefits that include everything from impressive financial returns to safeguarding supply chains.
+Sustainability affords powerful benefits that include everything from future proofing to safeguarding supply chains.
 The World Bank is behind one of the many studies that emphatically make the point that acting on climate change is in our best interest.

 “Climate inaction inflicts costs that escalate every day,” World Bank Group vice-president Rachel Kyte said, adding its study “makes the case for actions that save lives, create jobs, grow economies and, at the same time, slow the rate of climate change.
 We place ourselves and our children at peril if we ignore these opportunities.”